tcarver9/Reddit-Stock-Sentiment-ML/README.md

 | Technical indicators only | **0.422** | 0.058 |
 | Technical + sentiment features | **0.428** | 0.077 |

-While the signal strength is modest (AUC ≈ 0.43), this is expected for short horizon daily prediction, especially in efficient markets like Tesla’s.
+While the signal strength is modest (AUC ≈ 0.43), this is expected with short horizon daily prediction, especially in efficient markets like Tesla’s.
 The result shows that sentiment features provide marginal lift when combined with volatility and trend indicators.

 ---